 Each child is precious.

 Each child has a unique mix of talents and aspirations.

-Parents, the schools, and the community must work together to create healthy schools where the joy of discovery is never lost.
+Parents and teachers must work together to create schools where the joy of discovery is never lost.
 If they do this, the children in their care eventually will develop, mentally and physically, into young people with the tools to confidently begin the journey to adult life.

-Christy Lozano has eighteen years of experience as a local teacher, teaching every grade from elementary to high school, and has been an active parent within the Goleta Union School District.
+Christy Lozano has eighteen years of experience as a teacher in Santa Barbara County schools, teaching every grade from elementary to high school.
 She knows that a bond of trust between parents, teachers, and students is the foundation of every good school.
 That trust is built on open communication, agreement on goals, and agreement on how to reach those goals.

-Teaching methods should be judged by outcomes.
-Schools, methods, and curriculums that are leading the way will be the models.
-We need to expand educational opportunities in the arts, music, sports, and STEM.
-Because of some of the longest COVID school closures in the nation, we have a lot of ground to make up.
+Teaching methods will be judged by outcomes.
+Schools that are leading the way, like Santa Barbara’s Franklin School, will be models.
+Failing schools, like the County Board of Education’s own school, will be restructured for success.
+Return money back to the classroom, where it can do the most good.
+Expand educational opportunities in the arts, music, sports, STEM, etc. Because of some of the longest COVID school closures in the nation, we have a lot of ground to make up.

 Keep political activism off campus.
-Teachers should not be asked to bring politics into their daily lessons.
-Christy will focus on the academic skills that will help students succeed in life.
+Teachers will no longer be asked to bring sexuality and politics into their daily lessons.
+Christy will focus on the traditional academic skills that will help students succeed in life.